mrkkrp/zip/README.md

 ### Encryption

 Encryption is currently not supported.
-Encryption system described in Zip specification is known to be seriously flawed, so it's probably not the best way to protect your data anyway.
+Encryption system described in .ZIP specification is known to be seriously flawed, so it's probably not the best way to protect your data anyway.
 The encryption method seems to be a proprietary technology of PKWARE (at least that's what stated about it in